hreikin/hreikin.github.io/content/developing-software-on-android-using-termux.md

 Lang: en
 Series: Developing Software On Android Using Termux

-Using Android for software or web development hasn't always been an easy or stable experience in the past however in recent years it has come on leaps and bounds.
+*Using Android for software or web development hasn't always been an easy or stable experience in the past however in recent years it has come on leaps and bounds.
+This is the 1st post in my series on "Developing Software On Android Using Termux", I will cover the apps used and my initial thoughts and impressions.*

 Previously I have used my phone to do things in a pinch when I have had no other option but recently I bought myself a tablet and wanted to see how feasible it would be to use it for software or web development and how far I could push it before running into any deal-breaking issues.
 I have never owned a tablet but the family has so as this was a rare treat for me I decided to choose a high-end one.
 The tablet in question is a Samsung S8 Ultra that comes with:

 - 256 GB storage (expandable by microSD)
 - 12 GB of RAM